 Two things to consider as you start your blog:

-Dedication – how dedicated are you to your new blog?
+- Dedication.
+How dedicated are you to your new blog?
 I was not sure if the whole blogging thing would work out for me given my schedule limitations and commitments.
-I have a full time career, a commitment to running, yoga, my family, friends, boyfriend, and our dog.
+I have a full time commitment to running, yoga, my family, friends, fiancé, and our dog.
 Within a few months, I realized how much I enjoy blogging and how much time I am willing to dedicate to it.
 I immediately wanted to take it to the next level.
 I do wish that I began my blog as a self-hosted site, but starting with a free blog from wordpress.com allowed me to get my feet wet before taking the self-hosting plunge.

 Don’t let the millions of other bloggers out there intimidate you as you take the blogging plunge.
 What began as a mere way to share my recipes with my friends has grown into something that now means the world to me.
 I still remember the first day I reached 100 site views.
 Then 1,000.
 And it still makes me smile to read an email, a picture, or a comment from a reader saying they made and enjoyed one of my recipes.
 It takes a lot of time and effort to grow your blog and the journey is far from over!